Is Weed Legal in Bali 2026? The Myths vs. The Harsh Legal Reality

 Table of Contents

-- The Myth: Why Tourists Assume Bali Is Tolerant
+- The Myth: Why Tourists Assume Bali Is Tolerant of Weed

 - The Legal Framework: Indonesia's Narcotics Law